aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 1. Pull and parse a message from the `ACCOUNT_NUMBER-us-east-1-SatCompQueue` SQS queue with the format described in the [Job Submission and Execution section](../infrastructure/README.md#fixme).
 1. Pull the appropriate solver problem from S3 from the location provided in the SQS message.
-1. Save the solver problem on a shared EFS drive so that it can also be accessed by the worker nodes.
 1. Wait until the requested number of workers have reported their status as READY along with their IP addresses.
 1. Create a working directory for this problem.
 1. Create and write an `input.json` with the IP addresses of the worker nodes as well as the location of the problem to the working directory